 Pretty easy, right?

-Most peanut butter cookies are made with soft, creamy peanut butter, like Jif or Skippy.
+Most peanut butter cookies are made with soft, regular creamy peanut butter, like Jif or Skippy.
 If you have crunchy peanut butter in the pantry, use that.

 If you have organic, natural peanut butter, use that.
 Just make sure to stir the peanut butter well.

-The natural peanut butter doesn’t have a stabilizer, and the cookies will be very runny because of the oil floating on top of the peanut butter.
+Natural peanut butter doesn't have a stabilizer, and the cookies will be very runny because of the oil floating on top of the peanut butter.

-Can I freeze or refrigerate this dough and for how long?
+Can I freeze or refrigerate this dough, and for how long?

 Honestly, I never tried to freeze this dough.
 The quick answer would be no and no. I would not freeze the dough.